 The LG G7 ThinQ touts a Super Bright LCD that's viewable in direct sunlight, which is ironic because the rest of it has a hard time standing out.

-It's a reasonable, but not significant upgrade over last year's LG G6, with a larger 6.1-inch all-screen display, AI-enhanced cameras, a loud 'Boombox Speaker', a faster chipset, and Google's Android 8.0 Oreo software out of the box.
+It's a reasonable, but not significant upgrade over last year's LG G6, and with a larger 6.1-inch all-screen display, AI-enhanced cameras, a loud 'Boombox Speaker', a faster chipset, and Google's Android 8.0 Oreo software out of the box.

-You may not immediately be wowed by any of this.
-The LG G7 doesn't have a curved OLED screen like the Samsung Galaxy S9, the triple-lens rear camera of the Huawei P20 Pro, or the undeniable value of the OnePlus 6.
+You may not immediately be wowed by any of the LG G7 specs in comparison.
+It doesn't have a curved OLED screen like the Samsung Galaxy S9, the triple-lens rear camera of the Huawei P20 Pro, or the undeniable value of the OnePlus 6.
 And despite its controversial notch cutout at the top, it doesn't have Apple's fancy 3D TrueDepth camera, as seen on the iPhone X.

 LG is emphasizing that this is a smart, not flashy, phone.
 As the 'ThinQ' part of the name suggests, the company is determined to push AI onto all of its smart devices no matter how awkward the moniker sounds.